Bitcoin Cash App Scams Explained: How to Spot, Report & Recover

 Phishing scams attempt to steal your login credentials or trick you into clicking malicious links.
 These often come disguised as urgent Cash App notices or bitcoin promotions.

-• Accidental Payment Scams
+• Investment Platform Scams

 Now that you are aware of the most common scams, the next step is learning how to spot these scams.